 In this course, students learn to identify, detect, investigate, and prevent Water Element Disorders including Bi, Lin and Wei Syndromes.
 Other topics include how to use the TCVM approach to geriatric diseases, osteoarthritis, disc disease, nephritis, cystitis, renal failure, ear problems, urinary and reproductive disorders.
 Case examples are provided to ensure an understanding of TCVM Kidney physiology and pathology.
 This course includes TCVM sports medicine discussions.
 Tongue and pulse demos with diagnosis instruction in dogs and horses are included as well.
-(Prerequisite or co-requisite: MTM4720)
+(Prerequisite or co-requisite: MTM4720 and MTM4710 (MIV4001 can replace MTM4710))

-MTM4725 TCVM for Dermatological, Immune-mediated and Neoplastic Diseases

-(2 credit hours) hybrid or online
+MTM4725 TCVM for Dermatological, Immune-mediated and Neoplastic Diseases (2 credit hours) hybrid or online

 This course provides students with an opportunity to review the TCVM perspective of dermatology, immunology and oncology.
 In this class, students should learn both oral medication and topical application of individual herbals and formulations and how to use TCVM to diagnose and treat these disorders including hypersensitivity, pruritus, eruptions, eczema, allergic dermatitis, pemphigus and lupus, autoimmune diseases, immunodeficiency diseases, and cancers/tumors in dogs, cats and horses.
 Tongue and pulse demos with diagnosis instruction in dogs and horses are included as well.
-(Prerequisite or co-requisite: MTM4720)
+(Prerequisite or correquisite: MTM4720 and MTM4710 (MIV4001 can replace MTM4710))

-MTM4730 Veterinary Food Therapy (2 credit hours) hybrid or online

-Food therapy is the practice of healing using natural foods along with or instead of herbal medications.
-This course focuses on the most relevant facets of how to use TCVM to understand and use foods in the treatment of animals.
-Hands-on labs are provided for hybrid students in Reddick, Fl and video recordings of labs are provided for online students, the students gain additional practice in preparation and cooking of each recipe that is designed for a specific medical condition.
+MTM4730 Veterinary Food Therapy (2 credit hours) hybrid or online video recordings of labs are provided for online students, the students gain additional practice in preparation and cooking of each recipe that is designed for a specific medical condition.
 Clinical case studies help students see the impact of food therapy on skin diseases and cancer.
 In this course, students should learn and master the basic theory and principles of food therapy, learn and grasp the simple recipes for veterinarians and their patients and be able to assign "homework" to the pet owners to implement food therapy on their pets.
+(Prerequisite or co-requisite: MTM4710 or MIV4001)